Active quantum memory: Exploring the quantum dynamical process of voltage-gated ion channel: Modeling ion channel as multi-level quantum junction

-where $\boldsymbol{u}(t,t')$ is called as the generalized retarded Green function matrix in the non-equilibrium dynamics, and $\hat{\boldsymbol{F}}(t)$ is a noise field \cite{JTZY,YLZ,YZ2017}.
-Both of them determine the ion dynamics in the ion channels through ion backactions between the central region of the ion channel and the intracellular and extracellular ionic solution.
-Substituting this solution into Eq.~(\ref{eq:QLE}), we can show that the non-equilibrium Green function $\boldsymbol{u}(t,t')$ and the noise field $\hat{\boldsymbol{F}}(t)$ obey the following homogenous and inhomogenous time-convolution equations of motion,
+where $\boldsymbol{u}(t,t_0) \equiv \langle \{ \hat{\bm a}(t), \hat{\bm a}^\dag(t_0) \} \rangle $ is called the generalized retarded Green function matrix in the non-equilibrium dynamics, and $\hat{\boldsymbol{F}}(t)$ is a noise field induced by the noise force \cite{JTZY,YLZ,YZ2017}.
+Both of them determine the ion dynamics in the ion channel through ion back reactions between the central region of the ion channel and the intracellular and extracellular ionic solutions.
+Substituting this solution into Eq.~(\ref{eq:QLE}), we can show that the non-equilibrium Green function $\boldsymbol{u}(t,t')$ and the noise field $\hat{\boldsymbol{F}}(t)$ obey the following homogeneous and inhomogeneous time-convolution equations of motion,